jemand2001/xmonad-config/README.md

 *In theory*, cabal should take care of all other dependencies.
 If it does not, feel free to [open an issue](https://github.com/jemand2001/xmonad-config/issues/new/choose).

+### Setup

+If your architecture is `x86-64`, you don't need to do anything in this step.
+If it is not, run `ln -sfT xmonad-config-cabal xmonad-$(uname -m)-linux`.
+Don't worry that the target of that symlink doesn't exist yet, that will be fixed in the next step.

 ### Building

-First, you should run `./setup`.
-This adds symbolic links to the place where cabal will put the final executable.

-Once that's done, simply run `./build`.
+Simply run `./build`.
 Alternatively: configure xmonad as your desktop session, and log in.
 Xmonad *should* find the build script here and compile this configuration automatically.

 ### Runtime Requirements